Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 To enable your application to use the STT functionality:

-1. To use the methods and properties of the [Tizen.Uix.Stt](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Stt.html) namespace, include it in your application:
+1. To use the methods and properties of the [Tizen.Uix.Stt](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.html) namespace, include it in your application:

-    ```
+    ```csharp
     using Tizen.Uix.Stt;
     ```

-2. To use the STT library and create an STT handle, create a new instance of the [Tizen.Uix.Stt.SttClient](https://samsung.github.io/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.
+2. To use the STT library and create an STT handle, create a new instance of the [Tizen.Uix.Stt.SttClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Stt.SttClient.html) class.

     The instance is used to launch other STT methods.
 After the instance has been created, the STT state changes to `Created`.